BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Method

-As shown in Figure~\ref{fig:framework}, we start with training only the sub-vector corresponding to the coarsest level features, \ie, using the lowest-resolution images, while keeping the other sub-vectors ``frozen''.
+Figure~\ref{fig:framework} visually describes the training pipeline of BSD-GAN.
+Specifically, our branched and scale-disentangled training starts only on the sub-vector corresponding to the coarsest level features, using the lowest-resolution images, while keeping the other sub-vectors ``frozen''.
 Then we progressively ``de-freeze'' the sub-vectors, one at a time, as a set of higher-resolution images is employed for training and more network layers are added.
 When training for a finer scale, the network weights learned from the previous coarser scales are used for initialization.
 Note that after training, these weights are often changed to adapt to the new training data.

-What had motivated our branched GAN idea and what made it work effectively is a phenomenon that we observed during our experiments with multi-branch data generators and coined as ``{\em branch suppression\/}''.
-Roughly speaking, we found that when multiple noise vectors, with their respective training branches are at play, GAN training typically results in one dominant branch while the other branches are either fully or partially {\em suppressed\/}.
-In other words, the already-trained weights (branches) will have priority in maintaining their role in encoding the image structures that are already encoded and suppress the other branches.

 Branch suppression does happen to the proposed branched training method.
 When de-freezing one sub-vector during progressive training, branch suppression helps inhibit the ability of the newly defrozen branch in the network to encode coarser-scale structures, thus ``encouraging'' it to encode the finer-scale structures in the new set of higher-resolution training images.
 Note that the inhibition or suppression is not absolute; the network weights in previously trained branches are still altered.